Henshall/php-paypal-wrapper/readme.md

 // EXECUTE THE PAYMENT
 $executePayment = $paypalWrapper->executePayment();

+if ($paypalWrapper->error) {
+    // Where to put your logic if there is an error with the wrapper itself, or its config }

 if ($executePayment == true) {
     // LOGIC FOR WHEN PAYMENT IS SUCCESSFUL
 }

 if ($executePayment == false) {
-    // LOGIC FOR WHEN PAYMENT IS NOT SUCCESSFUL
+    // LOGIC FOR WHEN PAYMENT IS NOT SUCCESSFUL (ex. insufficient funds, or blocked for some reason) }
-}
-//PUT ERRORS BELOW
-if ($paypalWrapper->error) {
-    // Where to put your logic if there is an error.
-(Save error to DB, or log file, or email to yourself etc.)
-    // die($paypalWrapper->error);
-}

 ```